 We start with some basic lifestyle tips, then tips for using a Fitbit, tips for work, tips for home and finally some SUPER FUN ways to break a sedentary lifestyle.

 Adding just one new habit can make a huge impact.
 Consider these easy but impactful lifestyle changes.

-- Take a quick walk every day as soon as you out of bed.
+- Take a quick walk every day, first thing in the morning.
 Commit to do it daily.
 Like brushing your teeth or getting dressed – don’t think about it – no option.
 Going first thing prevents us from procrastinating or from talking ourselves out of it.
-Start small, even if it's a walk next door and back.
+Start small, even if it's just down the block.
 Next time we can go a little farther.

 - Enlist a buddy.
 Whether it's a walking partner or a long-distance accountability friend, having some support goes a long way!

 - Make rules for yourself.
-“If I want junk food, I would have to first go for a walk.”
+“If I want junk food, I have to go for a walk before opening the pantry.”
 Maybe after a nice walk we won’t even want that junk food.

 - Make it impossible to ignore.
 Set out walking clothes and sneakers by the bed and get walking before you are even fully awake.